-- 59. By quantifying greenhouse gas pollution attributable to Fossil Fuel Defendants' products and conduct, climatic and environmental responses to those emissions are also calculable, and can be attributed to Fossil Fuel Defendants on an individual and aggregate basis. - 60.
-Defendants' conduct caused a substantial portion of global atmospheric greenhouse gas concentrations, and the attendant historical, projected, and committed disruptions to the environment-and consequent injuries to Delaware, its communities, and its resources-associated therewith. - 61.
-Defendants, individually and together, have substantially and measurably contributed to Delaware's climate crisis-related injuries. - B. Defendants Went to Great Lengths to Understand, and Either Knew or Should Have Known About, the Dangers Associated with Their Fossil Fuel Products. - 62.
+- B. Defendants Went to Great Lengths to Understand, and Either Knew or Should Have Known About, the Dangers Associated with Their Fossil Fuel Products. - 64.
 The fossil fuel industry has known about the potential warming effects of greenhouse gas emissions since as early as the 1950s.
-In 1954, geochemist Harrison Brown and his colleagues at the California Institute of Technology wrote to API, informing the trade association that preliminary measurements of natural archives of carbon in tree rings indicated that fossil fuels had caused atmospheric carbon dioxide levels to increase by about 5% since 1840.30 API funded the scientists for various research projects, and measurements of carbon dioxide continued for at least one year and possibly longer, although the results were never published or otherwise made available to the public.31

-63. In 1957, H.R.
+In 1954, geochemist Harrison Brown and his colleagues at the California Institute of Technology wrote to API, informing the trade association that preliminary measurements of natural archives of carbon in tree rings indicated that fossil fuels had caused atmospheric carbon dioxide levels to increase by about 5% since 1840.
+API funded the scientists for various research projects, and measurements of carbon dioxide continued for at least one year and possibly longer, although the results were never published or otherwise made available to the public. - 65.
+In 1957, H.R.
 Brannon of Humble Oil (predecessor-in-interest to ExxonMobil) measured an increase in atmospheric carbon dioxide similar to that measured by Harrison Brown.
 Brannon communicated this information to API.
 Brannon knew of Brown's measurements, compared them with his, and found they agreed.
-Brannon published his results in the scientific literature, which was available to Fossil Fuel Defendants and/or their predecessors-in-interest.32
+Brannon published his results in the scientific literature, which was available to Fossil Fuel Defendants and/or their predecessors-in-interest. - 66.
+In 1959, API organized a centennial celebration of the American oil industry at Columbia University in New York City.
+High-level representatives of Fossil Fuel Defendants were in attendance.
+One of the keynote speakers was the nuclear physicist Edward Teller.
+Teller warned the industry that "a temperature rise corresponding to a 10 per cent increase in carbon

-30 See Benjamin Franta, Early Oil Industry Knowledge of CO2 and Global Warming, 8 NATURE CLIMATE CHANGE 1024, 1024-25 (2018).
+&lt;sup>27 See Benjamin Franta, Early Oil Industry Knowledge of CO2 and Global Warming, 8 NATURE CLIMATE CHANGE 1024, 1024-25 (2018).

-32 H.R.
+&lt;sup>29 H.R.
 Brannon, Jr. et al., Radiocarbon Evidence on the Dilution of Atmospheric and Oceanic Carbon by Carbon from Fossil Fuels, 38 AMERICAN GEOPHYSICAL UNION TRANSACTIONS 643, 643-50 (1957).